shalzz/shalzz.github.io/content/blog/the-year-of-blockchain.md

 ### Currency is the email of blockchain

-Here I'll try and describe how the current circumstances will help accelerate the adoption of the blockchain technologies.
+Here I'll try and describe how the latest circumstances will help accelerate the adoption of the blockchain technologies.

 First, the Indian governments proposed [draft bill][3] blanket banning the